UCD-193AB-ws24/expert-mapping-interface/README.md

 ### **2.2 Accessing the Interface**

 * Navigate to: [http://35.247.92.204:3001](http://35.247.92.204:3001).
 No login or installation is required.
-* Expect initial 2-5 second loading delay
+* Expect an initial 2-5 second loading delay.
-* Ensure Pop-Ups/Adblockers are disabled
+* Ensure Pop-Ups/Adblockers are disabled.

 ---